All About You.

 To hold yours.

-One response to “All About You.”
+One thought on “All About You.”

-Sensuous & beautiful, I adore this (though the pedant in me can’t help but notice a few spelling mistakes).
+1. Sensuous & beautiful, I adore this (though the pedant in me can’t help but notice a few spelling mistakes).
 Your lover is lucky, and, I imagine, so are you if they inspired this poem.

 Leave a Reply